MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-github-ec-to-microsoft-cloud-app-security.md

     ![Screenshot showing connect github api.](media/connect-github-connect-app.png)

     The GitHub sign-in page opens.
-If necessary, enter your GitHub administrator credentials to allow Cloud App Security access to your team's GitHub Enterprise Cloud instance.
+If necessary, enter your GitHub administrator credentials to allow Defender for Cloud Apps access to your team's GitHub Enterprise Cloud instance.

-1. Authorize the app to give Cloud App Security to access your GitHub organization.
+1. Authorize the app to give Defender for Cloud Apps to access your GitHub organization.

     > [!NOTE]
-    > Cloud App Security requires the following OAuth scopes:
+    > Defender for Cloud Apps requires the following OAuth scopes:
     >
     > - **admin:org** - required for synchronizing your organization's audit log
     > - **read:user** and **user:email** - required for synchronizing your organization's members